Sustainable growth report 2024

 UNSDGs

-We recognise the importance of the 17 United Nations Sustainable Development Goals (SDGs) as a framework to assess and understand our sustainability impact.
-In this report, we highlight our contribution to 8 specific SDGs, which are directly relevant to our business operations and sustainability efforts.
-Each chapter links the relevant SDGs to the specific topics discussed.
+We recognise the 17 United Nations Sustainable Development Goals (SDGs) as an important framework for understanding and assessing our sustainability impact.
+In this report, we focus on eight SDGs that are most relevant to our operations and sustainability priorities.
+Each chapter highlights the SDGs that are directly linked to the topics discussed.

 Emission reporting